ST10403514/Cashify_BudgetTracker/README.md

   - Upcoming due dates for categories.
 - Uses Firebase Cloud Messaging (FCM) for push notifications, even when the app is closed.
 - UI includes options to set reminder range (day, week, month) and time.
+- Builds on the Calendar feature from Part 1 by adding proactive notifications and user-defined reminders.

 #### Graph Page (Reports)
 - Dedicated **Reports Page** (`ReportsActivity.kt`) for visualizing financial data.